networknt/light-rest-4j/docs/content/tutorial/discovery.md

 curl http://localhost:7001/v1/data
 ```

-And the result can be the following alternatively.
+And the result can be the following alternatively as two instances of API D are load balanced.

 ```
 ["API C: Message 1","API C: Message 2","API D: Message 1 from port 7004","API D: Message 2 from port 7004","API B: Message 1","API B: Message 2","API A: Message 1","API A: Message 2"]